What’s inside:

 3. Med-surg under-documentation

-Med-surg consumables, such as: skin stapler, Ioban, NaCl irrigation, irrigation set, representing ~18-21% of this case’s value, were missing from the EHR record.
+Med-surg consumables, such as skin staplers, Ioban, NaCl irrigation, and an irrigation set, representing approximately 18-21% of this case’s value, were missing from the EHR record.

 Root causes include reliance on manual pick lists/barcode scans and implant-centric preference cards, while these items are typically stocked via SPD/distributor channels rather than vendor implant trays.